Previously, our heroes decided to abduct High Priest Gavril and his accomplice, Petros, who are both involved in Codruscut’s illegal slaving ring...

 Our heroes use the remainder of Erdan’s poison to render Gavril and Petros unconscious, then take the captives down to harbor, where their ship is ready to depart.
 They load the prisoners on board and set sail for Zece-Biserici.

 Another fun session!
-The players received 100 Character Points, bringing bringing the total for Erdan, Zikan, and Razvan to 900 and that of the rest to 880.
+The players received 100 Character Points, bringing the total for Erdan, Zikan, and Razvan to 900 and that of the rest to 880.

 As usual, a few lessons learned.